-Does St. John the Evangelist participate in the Milwaukee Parental Choice Program?
+Does St. John the Evangelist participate in the Parental Choice Program?

-We are currently in our first year of participation in both the Milwaukee and the Wisconsin Parental School Choice Programs.
+We participate in both the Milwaukee and the Wisconsin Parental School Choice Programs.
 Open enrollment for these programs begins on February 1st.
 Families who wish to enroll in our school and participate in one of the Parental Choice programs are encouraged to apply as soon as possible, as seats are limited.

 When is open enrollment?